autom8ter/engine/README.md

 }
 //examplepb methods excluded for brevity

+//The compiled plugin file will be loaded at runtime if its set in your config path.
 //A basic example with all config options: func main() {
 	if err := engine.New().With(